 To help make this year’s race a successful and positive experience for everyone, we expect you to abide by the following policies:

 - Volunteers must register online.
-All volunteers must register by Monday, March 16, 2020, 11:59 p.m., or they will not be allowed to volunteer for the event.
+All volunteers must register by Sunday, March 15, 2020, 11:59 p.m.Central Time., or they will not be allowed to volunteer for the event.

-- The volunteer age minimum is 16 years old and accompanying children are not permitted.
+- The volunteer age minimum is 14 years old and accompanying children are not permitted.
 We require that all group volunteers be 14 years of age or older and all individual volunteers be 16 years of age or older on the day they are volunteering.
-A Parent/Guardian must agree to the volunteer waiver for volunteers between the ages of 16 and 18 years of age.
+A Parent/Guardian must agree to the volunteer waiver for volunteers between the ages of 14 and 18 years of age.
 Children and young adults under the age of 16 are not permitted to accompany registered volunteers who meet the age requirement when they are volunteering.
 The event has the right to set different age minimums for designated positions.

 - Volunteers are not allowed to speak to the media on behalf of the event.
 If you are approached by a member of the media please reply, ‘I am not an official spokesperson of the event,’ and direct them to the media phone number on the back of your credential.

 - Wear your event volunteer uniform.
 You are expected to dress in clothing appropriate for the work duties you have been assigned to perform.
 When required, you must have visible appropriate and current event issued credentials and/or ID vests and wristbands to be on the premises.
 Dress appropriately for the weather.
 Wear closed toe shoes at all times and the current event attire logo hat, shirt or jacket, if provided.